I've never, they're saying, received this much hatred and racism.

 And then they come up with this global warming stuff shortly after it.

-Uh the sheer idiocy.
+This is sheer idiocy.

-But this is this is what liberals do.
+But this is what liberals do.

 All right, let me give you a very simple one.